twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 - sometimes the underlying base yield on pledged assets,
 - minus losses, operating costs, and reserves.

-LPs do not have to understand each individual deal.
+LPs do not have to understand each individual position.
 They mainly care about:

 - what backs attnUSD,
 - performance and risk metrics,